 - 7.1 The Provider will ensure that all care and support staff comply with all applicable statutory and legal obligations concerning information recorded in relation to citizens. - 7.2 The Provider will have policies and procedures for making, maintaining and securing citizen records.
-The policies and procedures will detail the standards for recording citizen information, internal audit and quality monitoring, storage, archiving and destruction as in line with the General Data Protection Regulation (Regulation (EU) 2016/679). - 7.3 The Provider will maintain in the home and or office as appropriate adequate records including, but not limited to: - assessments, care needs support plan, risk assessment etc. - citizen risk assessments on clinical conditions e.g. mobility and falls and a summary of key risks such as times when this may increase
+The policies and procedures will detail the standards for recording citizen information, internal audit and quality monitoring, storage, archiving and destruction as in line with UK GDPR (as defined by The Data Protection, Privacy And Electronic Communications (Amendments Etc) (EU Exit) Regulations 2019). - 7.3 The Provider will maintain in the home and or office as appropriate adequate records including, but not limited to: - assessments, care needs support plan, risk assessment etc. - citizen risk assessments on clinical conditions e.g. mobility and falls and a summary of key risks such as times when this may increase